otobrglez/o7tracker/README.md

 DELETE /admin/campains/:id
 ```

 ## Assumptions

 - This project assumes that Go is the fastest citizen of [Google App Engine][gae] for this particular task.
-- This project uses that layer caching with sequence `global variable > memcache > datastore`.
+- This project uses that layer caching with sequence `memcache > datastore`.
+- Further optimisation in caching could also introduce global global variable / slice.
+- Further optimisation could also be to parse `User-Agent` from browser that did request instead of relaying on `?platform=`
+- Further optimisation could be to stream clicks into `InfluxDB` to get real-time overview of clicks.

 ## Author